Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

 \section{Proposed Method}

-During training, the network is given the input video features $X_{1:T}$ and its corresponding target weak labels $\hat{A}_{1:M}$.
-At inference time two tasks are defined: \emph{action alignment}, where the ordered sequence of actions $\hat{A}_{1:M}$ is known and the task is to predict the temporal boundaries of the given actions, and \emph{action segmentation}, where both the ordered sequence of actions and their temporal boundaries need to be predicted.

-Since only weak labels in form of the transcripts are provided for training, we propose a) to use the weak labels directly for training a transcript prediction subnetwork and b) exploit the redundant representation discussed in Section~\ref{sec:problem}.
-The transcript prediction subnetwork has to predict the sequence of actions $\hat{A}_{1:M}$ that occur in a training video given the sequence of input features $X_{1:T}$.
-Furthermore, the proposed network predicts the two redundant representations for action segmentation and enforces that the two predicted representations match each other.
-We term this approach learning with mutual consistency (MuCon).
+During training, we have for each video the input video features $X_{1:T}$ and its corresponding transcript $\hat{A}_{1:M}$.
+Since only weak labels in form of the transcripts are provided for training, we propose a) to use the weak labels directly for training a transcript prediction subnetwork and b) exploit the two representations discussed in Section~\ref{sec:weak_seg} as mutual supervision.